Most back ends will need to perform some sort of schema creation

 You can create the requisite schema by calling

-the future will only indicate success or failure.
+- that is, the completion of the effect will only indicate success or failure.

-manner.
-Schema autogeneration is a convenient feature for testing or
+opened.
+Schema autogeneration is a convenient feature for testing or development

 Schema generation is always a non-destructive process, and you will never lose any data when generating schema.